List of Mighty Morphin Power Rangers characters: Rito Revolto

-Rito Revolto is a Gashadokuro/skeleton who was Rita Repulsa's younger brother, Master Vile's son with an unknown female humanoid and the secondary henchman for her and Lord Zedd in the third season, often partnered with Goldar and a few times with Baboo and Squatt (whom occasionally were The Three Stooges of the PR verse).
-He is famous for his introduction saga entitled Ninja Quest, where he easily and completely beaten and destroyed the Thunderzords by using his far superior weapons and powers.
-As a result, Rangers defeated, fell and lost their powers.
-He remained in Lord Zedd's palace afterwards and he constantly called Lord Zedd "Ed", which, along with Rito's stupidity, angered Zedd and causing him to yell at Rito to get his name right.
+Rito Revolto is a skeletal monster who is Rita Repulsa's younger brother, Master Vile's son and the secondary henchman for her and Lord Zedd in the third season, often partnered with Goldar and a few times with Baboo and Squatt (whom occasionally were The Three Stooges of the PR verse).
+He is famous for his introduction saga entitled Ninja Quest, where he easily defeated and completely destroyed the Thunderzords and the Rangers power coins.
+As a result, the Rangers were defeated and lost their powers.
+He remained in Lord Zedd's palace afterwards and he constantly called Lord Zedd "Ed", which, along with Rito's stupidity, angered Zedd and caused him to yell at Rito to get his name right.
 Rito and Goldar placed an explosive device in the bowels of the Command Center and stole the completed Zeo Crystal before the device detonated, but they dropped their crystal on their escape.

-In "Power Rangers Zeo," Rito and Goldar had lost their memories and were wandering around Angel Grove.
-They were taken in by Bulk and Skull as their butlers in exchange for food and shelter.
+In "Power Rangers Zeo", Rito and Goldar were taken in by Bulk and Skull after losing their memories.
 They were later found by Zedd and Rita, who after confronting them for their failure in not procuring the Zeo Crystal, restored their memories and returned to the Moon.
 In Zedd and Rita's first attempt to overthrow the Machine Empire, they sent Rito and Goldar to Earth and instructed them to launch Louie Kaboom (a renegade robot) into space as their first attempt to avoid Queen Machina from tracing the robot back to them.
 Though Rito succeeded, he subsequently lost the remote to control Kaboom and this earned both him and Goldar their fury because it left them with no chance of controlling Kaboom.
 Rito is shown to be a backseat driver and this got him in trouble with both Master Vile and Lord Zedd.

-Though he was not seen in "Countdown to Destruction", he was possibly reduced to sand by Zordon's Wave or he was purified since Rita Repulsa and Lord Zedd were purified as well.

-Rito made a cameo in the footage in Power Rangers Beast Morphers in Making Bad.
+Rito made a cameo in the footage in the Power Rangers Beast Morphers episode "Making Bad".

 Rito Revolto was voiced by Bob Papenbrook.